Actively Recruiting

 • History of hemophagocytic lymphohistiocytosis

-• Prior treatment with glofitamab or other bispecific antibodies targeting CD20 and CD3
+• Prior treatment with glofitamab or similar bispecific antibodies targeting CD20 and CD3

 • History of progressive multifocal leukoencephalopathy

-• Current or past central nervous system diseases like stroke (with exceptions), epilepsy, CNS vasculitis, or neurodegenerative diseases
+• Current or past CNS diseases like stroke, epilepsy, CNS vasculitis, or neurodegenerative disease (except certain stable stroke cases)

 • Major surgery within 4 weeks before first treatment

-• Live attenuated vaccine within 4 weeks before first treatment or anticipated during study
+• Recent live attenuated vaccine within 4 weeks before first treatment

 • Positive SARS-CoV-2 test within 7 days prior to enrollment